Skip to main content

 There must be a clear link between how the property has been adapted and the person's disability.

-The property must be adapted to meet the needs of a person with a disability who lives in your home.
+The property must be adapted to meet the needs of the person with a disability who lives in your home.
 Types of adaptations that qualify are:

 • a room, other than a kitchen, bathroom or toilet, which is wholly used by the person with a disability for treatment or therapy